-- 7. Find the IP Address for the machine that eniac believes you are logged in from. - a.
-Perform nslookup on the hostname you recorded in Section 1, step 2.a - b.
-Include the IP address in your report. - c.
-This may not match the IP address you determined in Section 1, step 5 - i.
-Most likely your computer is connected behind a NAT (Network Address Translation) that is translating your local network address (Section 1, step 5) and the Internet visible address (what you found in step a). - 8.
-Find the IP Address of Apple's website server: www.apple.com - a. -submit this with your report too! - 9.
-Your computer can also have a private name that can be different from its official "network name."
+7. Find the IP Address of Apple's website server: www.apple.com a. -submit this with your report too!

+8. Your computer can also have a private name that can be different from its official "network name."
 Sometimes only the computer itself knows its private name.
 You can find out your computer's "host" name as it's called by typing in:

-hostname
+hostname (submit this with your report)

+9. Also, you can find it by typing in:

+uname -a